iCliniq Logo

 • Cirrhosis of the Liver: Prolonged or chronic liver disease causes scars on the liver.
 This condition is called liver cirrhosis.
 Cirrhosis of the liver causes brown urine.
 Cirrhosis symptoms involve ankle edema, water retention in the abdomen, difficulty concentrating, trouble sleeping, poor memory, yellow skin or eyes, and muscle weakness.

 • Kidney Disease: Kidney infection causes dark urine.
-Post-streptococcal glomerulonephritis is an infection of the kidney which causes reddish-brown urine.
+Post-streptococcal glomerulonephritis is a kidney infection that causes reddish-brown urine.
 This is usually seen in children with a strep throat infection.
 In addition, kidney disease involves other symptoms such as swelling of the face, around the eyes, hands, and feet, decreased volume of urine, reduced urge to pass urine, and fatigue.

 • Rhabdomyolysis: Intense exercise causes muscle cell rupture, leading to muscle fibers' leakage into the bloodstream.
 This is a serious condition that may lead to kidney damage.
 Symptoms include dark brown urine, muscle pain, and weakness.